An inequality for the matrix pressure function and applications: Introduction

 where $K_{d,s}:=d^{2+\left(d+1\right)s}\max\left\{d^{1-s},1\right\}$. \end{theorem} We observe that Theorem \ref{th:mpressure} implies a simple characterisation of the property $\mathbf{M}(\mu,s)=-\infty$: if $\mu$ is a measure on $M_d(\mathbb{R})$ such that $\int \|A\|^sd\mu(A)<\infty$, then in view of \eqref{eq:naff} and \eqref{eq:blahcunt}, $\mathbf{M}(\mu,s)=-\infty$ if and only if $\int \|A\|^sd\mu_d(A)=0$.
 However, the most signficiant immediate application of this theorem is as follows: whereas the subadditivity of the sequence $\log \int \|A\|^sd\mu_n$ yields the identity

 as in \eqref{eq:naff}, by applying Theorem \ref{th:mpressure} to each $\mu_n$ we may derive the identity

 when $\mathbf{M}(\mu,s)>-\infty$.
 Acting in concert these upper and lower estimates make certain continuity and limit properties of the norm pressure almost trivial.
-The applications of Theorem \ref{th:mpressure} are described in the following section.
+The applications of Theorem \ref{th:mpressure} are described in detail in the following section.